 Algolia lets you create categories based on specific attributes so you can filter search results on them.
 For example, if you have an index of books, you may want to categorize them by author and genre.
-This way, your end users can filter on their favorite author or discover a new genre.
+This way, users can filter on their favorite author or discover a new genre.